Tomb of Kha and Merit: Steles

 A painted stone stele dedicated to Kha and Merit stood in the niche in the back wall of the chapel.
 Around 1818 it was removed from the chapel and purchased by agents of the Italian antiquarian Bernardino Drovetti.
 In 1824 it was donated to the Museo Egizio as part of the Drovetti collection.
 The first register depicts Kha adoring Osiris and Anubis, who sit back to back.
 In the second register, Kha and Merit, accompanied by a young child, sit before a table of offerings; their son Amenemopet stands on the far side officiating.
 The two lines of text at the bottom of the stele give offerings to the gods Amun, Ra, Ra-Horakhty, and Osiris, and ask for funerary offerings to be given.

-A second stele is housed in the British Museum, London.
-The large upper register depicts Thutmose IV offering floral bouquets and incense to an enthroned Amun and the deified Ahmose-Nefertari, who stands behind him; Kha kneels in adoration below them in the second register.
-This stele was likely originally made for the Kha of TT8 and was later restored and adapted by another Deir el-Medina foreman, Inherkau (whose name can be abbreviated to Kha), owner of TT299.
-The image of Amun, hacked out during Akhenaten's reign, was restored, and the name and titles of Inherkau's wife Henutdjuu were added in ink instead of being cut into the stone.
+A second stele associated with Kha is housed in the British Museum, London but its attribution is disputed.
+The upper register depicts Thutmose IV offering floral bouquets and incense to an enthroned Amun and the deified Ahmose-Nefertari while a man named Kha kneels in adoration in the second register.
+Egyptologist Marianne Eaton-Krauss suggests the stele was originally made for the Kha of TT8 and later restored and adapted by another Deir el-Medina foreman, Inherkau (whose name can be abbreviated to Kha), owner of TT299.
+The image of Amun, hacked out during Akhenaten's reign, was restored, and the name and titles of Inherkau's wife Henutdjuu were added in ink.